hobleyd/shackleton/README.md

 with the left mouse button to simulate a right click I have no idea.
 Single Button mice were a bad idea when Steve Jobs insisted on them and who has seen one in the last 10 years.
 Seriously Apple?

+Performance is not ideal with large folders of images; but I'll look at that post the 1.0 release as everything works, just a little more slowly than preferred.

 ## External Dependencies
 - We use exiftool to manipulate metadata in files hence this is required to be installed if you want to edit metadata.
 At least until there is a Flutter package to do it in code.
 On MacOS, I install this using homebrew.
 - Rust is required to compile Shackleton due to downstream dependencies.